-If you are planning to mill your own stock and re-sawing more than 5” of width something a bit beefier is required.
-A typical 14” bandsaw can re-saw up to about 5” in width.
-For cutting wider stock you need power, at least 3 HP.
-The 14” bandsaws typically come with 1HP.
-With a 3HP bandsaw with the right blade and is set up correctly cutting 12” wide stock will not be a problem.
+If you are planning to mill your own stock and re-sawing hardwood of more than 5” wide something a bit beefier than the average band saw is required.
+A typical 14” band saw can re-saw up to about 5” in width without too much trouble.
+But for cutting wider stock you need power, at least 3 HP minimum.
+A typical 14” band saw comes with 1HP and that is simply not enough to re-saw something 8″ wide.
+With a 3HP band saw and the right blade set up correctly cutting 12” wide stock will not be a problem.

 Another piece of woodworking equipment highly recommended for guitar making is a standing drill press.
 Although a bench top model will perform most tasks as well as a standing model, the extra throat depth, stroke length, and height adjustment are indispensable at times.
 The price difference is minimal when you think of all the benefits you are getting.